Eltend/android_kernel_samsung_exynos2100/README.md

 # Features of this Fork
-1. Its a backup wirh important files
+1. Its a backup with important files